abnergalvez/prime_numbers/README.md

 - Base endpoint returns a successful status HAPPY PATH
 - Endpoint when parameter is letter UNHAPPY PATH
-- Endpoint without parameter must be redirect to base
+- Endpoint without parameter or not found route
 - Full HAPPY PATH

 to run all tests must be executed in the project: